Cosys-Lab/SonoNERF/README.md

 ## License
 This library is provided as is, will not be actively updated and comes without warranty or support.
 Please contact a Cosys-Lab researcher to get more in depth information or if you wish to collaborate.
-SonoTraceLab is open source under the MIT license, see the [LICENSE](LICENSE) file.
+SonoNERF is open source under the MIT license, see the [LICENSE](LICENSE) file.

 ## Open-Source libraries included in this project
  - TBD